lailabougria/talks/mirror-on-the-wall-am-i-a-critical-thinker/sample/README.md

 <!--
   - Repeat this section for each alternative
-  - Each alternative should be self-sufficient, and not reference any of the other alternatives at this point.
+  - Each alternative should be self-sufficient and not reference any of the other alternatives at this point.
 -->

 #### Supporting data points

 <!--
-  List any supporting data points that are relevant to problem statement and the context of your organization and system.
+  List any supporting data points **relevant** to the problem statement and the context of your organization and system.
 -->

 #### Assumptions